drtak34/my-films/Installer/ReadMe.txt

 Please refer to our extensive My Films Wiki to learn all about the new features, advantages and ways to customize My Films to your preferences.
 A link to the Wiki appears on the bottom in My Films Setup and is visible on every page.

+If you are updating your Ant Movie Catalog to the new version 4.x, please check the upgrade instructions in the My Films wiki how to migrate your watched status.

 Enjoy!